 Tips to Stay Safe This Thanksgiving Holiday

 Thanksgiving is a time to give thanks for the various things with which we have been blessed.
 Thanksgiving is also an increased time of travel for people across the country.
-According to the most recent data, approximately 50.6 million Americans traveled over the Thanksgiving holiday in 2020.
+Anticipate a Thanksgiving travel surge with 55.4 million Americans expected to hit the road.
+This year’s projected holiday travel reflects a 2.3% rise compared to the previous year, ranking as the third-highest since 2000.
 Thanksgiving for many people also means a period of decorating and cooking.
 Unfortunately, Thanksgiving also means an increased risk of various types of accidents.
 In the hopes of avoiding an injury this year, consider these important safety suggestions and enjoy your celebrations with family and friends.

 Avoid Car Crashes This Thanksgiving

 Thanksgiving is one of the busiest times for travel all year.
 Icy roads due to adverse weather conditions as well as alcohol consumption as the result of Thanksgiving celebrations both play a role in causing devastating car crashes.
 Motorists can follow these helpful tips while traveling this Thanksgiving:

 - Make sure that your vehicle is fully inspected before going on a trip.
 This means having a professional check out your vehicle’s tires, wipers, and fluid levels.

 - Winterize your vehicle before heading out on the road.

 - Make sure that your gas tank is kept near full to avoid ice forming in the tank and fuel lines.

 - Never operate a vehicle after consuming alcohol.
 You run the risk of facing criminal penalties as well as placing yourself and others in danger.

 - Many people head home from Thanksgiving celebrations late at night.
 Avoid operating a vehicle if you are drowsy or fatigued.